hombit/freddi/Readme.md

   -a [ --alpha ] arg                    Alpha parameter of Shakura-Sunyaev
                                         model
   --alphacold arg                       Alpha parameter of cold disk, currently
-                                        it is used only for Sigma_minus, see --Qirr2Qvishot.
-Default is --alpha
+                                        it is used only for the critical maximum value of the surface density of the cold disk Sigma_minus (Lasota et
+                                        al., 2008, A&A 486, 523) and the
+                                        cooling front velocity (Ludwig et al.,
+                                        1994, A&A 290, 473), see
+                                        --Qirr2Qvishot.
+Default value is
-                                        values divided by ten -M [ --Mx ] arg                       Mass of the central object, in the units of solar masses --kerr arg (=0)                       Dimensionless Kerr parameter of the
+                                        --alpha divided by ten -M [ --Mx ] arg                       Mass of the central object, in the units of solar masses --kerr arg (=0)                       Dimensionless Kerr parameter of the